 The Doors Don’t Close, just Jamb

 Remember, the most common French patio door problems have a lot to do with the frame.
 Frameless systems are much more functional.
-Not only this, they save space, and are custom fit for any space that you might thinking of.
-You also don’t face the issue of having space between the doors so they are much more energy efficient particularly in the winter and summer months.
+Not only this, they save space and are custom fit for any space that you might be thinking of.
+You also don’t face the issue of having space between the doors so they are much more energy-efficient particularly in the winter and summer months.

-So if you are tired of constantly having to repair or replace your French patio doors then consider some of the great alternatives there to make your home not only beautiful, but easy to maintain.
+So if you are tired of constantly having to repair or replace your French patio doors then consider some of the great alternatives there to make your home not only beautiful but easy to maintain.
+Contact Cover Glass today to discover the possibilities.